udacity/create-your-own-adventure/english/lighter/grab-lighter.md

 You place it carefully in you pocket and take a deep breath.

-The marshmallow hand scurries away and huddles in a corner of the room,
+The marshmallow hand scurries away and huddles in a corner of the room.

-trembling.
+The marshmallow returns from the corner and offers you a freshly rolled doobie.

 Do you: